-A core biopsy of the breast is the removal of small fragments of tissue with a special needle, using mammography and ultrasound as guides.
-The tissue is tested in the hospital's laboratory for cancer.
-Most core biopsies are performed when a mammogram or ultrasound shows an abnormality in the breast, not for something discovered in a physical or self-breast exam.
+A core biopsy of the breast is the removal of small fragments of tissue with a special needle using mammography and ultrasound guidance.
+The tissue is then tested in the hospital's laboratory for cancer.
+Most core biopsies are performed when a mammogram or ultrasound shows an abnormality in the breast as opposed to something discovered in a physical or self-breast exam.
 Most of these abnormalities are benign.

-The procedure generally lasts 45 minutes, although you will remain in the department for about two hours.
+The procedure generally lasts 45 minutes although you will remain in the department for about two hours in total.

 There are two major things you should watch for after the procedure: